You might think your washing machine is doing a good job cleaning your clothes. But it doesn’t always.

-- Rinse the clothes as normal, dry, and enjoy totally clean clothes as a result of your laundry stripping.
+- Rinse the clothes as normal, dry, and enjoy totally clean clothes due to your laundry stripping.

 What Does It Mean To Strip Laundry?

-A laundry strip is a great (and kind of crazy) technique used to cleanse your clothes of dirt, bacteria, and build-up.
+Laundry stripping is a great (and kind of crazy) technique to cleanse your clothes of dirt, bacteria, and build-up.
 Essentially, you use the hottest water possible and a homemade cocktail of ingredients to clean the heck out of your fabrics.

-With any homemade DIY laundry project there comes pros and cons.
+With any homemade DIY laundry project, there come pros and cons.